SamWindell/Signet/README.md

 Synopsis: `signet in-files subcommand subcommand-options`

 #### Display help text
+Care has been taken to ensure the help text is comprehensive and understandable.
 Run signet with the argument `--help` to see information about the available options.
 Run with `--help-all` to see all the available subcommands.
 You can also add `--help` after a subcommand to see the options of that subcommand specifically.
 For example:

 `signet --help`
 `signet --help-all`